suresh-ramaswamy/dotfiles/readme.md

 1. Upgrade to latest OS
 1. In System Preferences -> Keyboard -> Modifier Keys..., change "Caps Lock" key to "Control"
-1. Install xcode and open it to accept the T&C
+1. Install xcode and open it to accept the T&C (this is probably not required if git is already installed)
 1. Open Terminal
 1. mkdir $HOME/repo
 1. cd $HOME/repo